cambiotraining/unix-shell/materials/xx-archiving.md

 500a44678a779f6ca171f960c4eb1c8e  README.txt
 ```

-The characters you see before the file name are the MD5 hash (its fingerprint).
+The characters before the file name form the MD5 hash.
-We can save this output to a file using the `>` redirect operator, so that we can check its integrity later:
+Save the command's output to a file with the `>` redirection operator so that you can check the file later:

 ```bash
 md5sum README.txt >md5.txt
 ```

-Now, to check the file integrity, you can use the `-c` ("check") option with the text file we just created:
+Use the `-c` ("check") option with the recorded hash file to check the file's integrity:

 ```bash
 md5sum -c md5.txt